The kinematics and excitation of infrared water vapor emission from planet-forming disks: results from spectrally-resolved surveys and guidelines for JWST spectra: Introduction

 \section{Introduction}

-The inner regions of young protoplanetary disks, within $\approx$~5--10~au from the central stars, present the right conditions for molecular chemistry to thrive in a warm disk layer irradiated by stellar and accretion shock radiations \citep[e.g.][]{glassgold09,najita11,du14,bosman17,woitke18,anderson21}.
-The warm molecular layer is then observed through a forest of emission lines at infrared wavelengths from a number of species, especially from CO, \ce{H2O}, \ce{OH}, \ce{HCN}, \ce{C2H2}, \ce{CO2} \citep[e.g.][]{cn08,pont10,salyk08,salyk11,fedele11,mandell12,pascucci13,banz17,banz22}.
+The inner regions of young protoplanetary disks within $\approx$~5--10~au from the central stars present the right conditions for molecular chemistry to thrive in a warm disk layer irradiated by stellar and accretion-shock radiations \citep[e.g.][]{glassgold09,najita11,du14,walsh15,bosman17,woitke18,anderson21}.
+This inner molecular layer is observed through a forest of emission lines at infrared wavelengths from a number of molecules, especially from CO, \ce{H2O}, \ce{OH}, \ce{HCN}, \ce{C2H2}, and \ce{CO2} \citep[e.g.][]{najita03,cn08,pont10,salyk08,salyk11,fedele11,mandell12,pascucci13,banz17,banz22}.
 These molecular spectra have been found to reflect the irradiation, physical, and chemical structure of inner disks through their excitation and kinematics.
 Line fluxes from different molecules present trends with stellar temperature \citep{pont10,pascucci13}, with stellar and accretion luminosity \citep{salyk11_spitz,brittain16,banz17}, with the formation of an inner disk dust cavity \citep{salyk11_spitz,banz17}, and with the dust disk mass and radius as observed at millimeter wavelengths \citep{najita13,banz20}.
-The line kinematics, when spectrally-resolved in high-resolution spectra, reveal inner regions of gas depletion \citep{brittain03,salyk09,bp15}, a different gas excitation in dust-free vs dust-rich regions \citep{brittain07,heinbert16,banz18}, variability in line kinematics \citep[e.g.][]{brittain13,banz22}, and kinematic profiles tracing both a disk surface in Keplerian rotation and a slow wind launched from inner disks \citep{pont11,brown13,banz22}.
-Infrared molecular spectra are therefore fundamental diagnostics of the physics and chemistry of inner disks at the time of disk dissipation and planet formation.
+The line kinematics, when spectrally-resolved in high-resolution spectra, reveal inner regions of gas depletion \citep{brittain03,salyk09,bp15}, a different gas excitation in dust-free vs dust-rich regions \citep{brittain07,vdplas15,heinbert16,banz18}, variability in line kinematics \citep[e.g.][]{brittain13,banz22}, and kinematic profiles tracing both a disk surface in Keplerian rotation and a slow wind launched from inner disks \citep{pont11,bast11,brown13,banz22}.
+Infrared molecular spectra therefore provide fundamental diagnostics of the physics and chemistry of inner disks at the time of disk dissipation and planet formation.